vmware/vic/doc/user_doc/vic_installation/install_vic_cli.md

 When you deploy a virtual container host, `vic-machine` registers the virtual container host as a vSphere extension.
 Authentication between the virtual container host and vSphere is handled via key pair authentication against the vSphere extension.

 The virtual container host allows you to use an ESXi host or vCenter Server instance as the Docker endpoint for a Docker client.
-The containers that you pull or create in your Docker client are stored and managed in the vSphere environment.
+The containers that you pull or create by using your Docker client are stored and managed in the vSphere environment.

-**NOTE** The `vic-machine` utility does not add an extension in the vSphere Web Client.

 **Prerequisites**

 * Verify that your vSphere infrastructure meets the requirements in [Environment Prerequisites for vSphere Integrated Containers Engine Installation](vic_installation_prereqs.md).
-* In a vCenter Server environment, before you deploy a virtual container host, you must create a distributed virtual switch and a distributed port group.
-You must add the target ESXi host or hosts to the distributed virtual switch.
+* In a vCenter Server environment, before you deploy a virtual container host, you must create a distributed virtual switch and a distributed port group for use as the bridge network for container VMs.
 For information about how to create a distributed virtual switch and port group, see *Network Requirements* in [Environment Prerequisites for vSphere Integrated Containers Engine Installation](vic_installation_prereqs.md#networkreqs).
 * Obtain either a verified build, the latest daily build, or the source code of vSphere Integrated Containers Engine:
  * Download the most recent verified build of vSphere Integrated Containers Engine from https://github.com/vmware/vic/releases and unpack it.
 This version has been tested and approved, but it does not reflect the most up-to-date version of the code.
  * Download the latest daily build of vSphere Integrated Containers Engine from https://bintray.com/vmware/vic-repo/build/view#files and unpack it.
 This version reflects the version of the code as it was at the last daily build.
 It has not been tested or approved.
  * For the very latest version, for example to include changes that you have made since the last daily build, build the vSphere Integrated Containers Engine binaries from the source code.
-* Add the folder that contains the vSphere Integrated Containers Engine binaries to the `PATH` environment variable.
+* Add the folder that contains the vSphere Integrated Containers Engine binaries to the `PATH` environment variable on the machine on which you are running `vic-machine`.
 * Familiarize yourself with the vSphere Integrated Containers Engine binaries, as described in [Contents of the vSphere Integrated Containers Engine Binaries](contents_of_vic_binaries.md).
 * Familiarize yourself with the options of the `create` command of the `vic-machine` utility described in [Virtual Container Host Deployment Options](vch_installer_options.md).
 * For examples of commands to deploy a virtual container host in various vSphere configurations, see [Examples of Deploying a Virtual Container Host](vch_installer_examples.md).